nim-lang/atlas/doc/atlas.md

 ## Virtual Nim environments

 Atlas supports setting up a virtual Nim environment via the `env` command.
-You can even install multiple different Nim versions into the same workspace.
+You can even install multiple different Nim versions into the same project.

 For example: